bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:50 PM CT, May 21</p>
+<p class="updated_time"> Latest data: 12:26 AM CT, May 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 72°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 62°
+- 59°
-- Overcast
+- Mostly Cloudy
-- 53% humidity
+- 56% humidity
-- 12 mph wind
+- 11 mph wind
-- 100% cloud cover
+- 84% cloud cover
 - 35 AQI 🟩
 - 0.05 inches of rain expected in the next 48 hours